 There are a number of food types that can provide you with BCAAs your body needs.
 Found mostly in protein-rich foods, they can greatly complement your protein sparing modified fasting program.
 Some of them are chicken or turkey breast and lean beef as well as flank steak.
 Eggs can also be a great source of amino acids.

 Whitefish, tuna, salmon, cod, and trout can also provide you these essential amino acids your body needs.
 It is a great alternative if you are not into eating meat or chicken that much.
 There are also supplements in the form of powder, liquid, and capsule that can be taken in lieu of food mentioned earlier.
 There are times that they even work more efficiently because they work faster as they eliminate the need to be digested.
-You just have to keep an eye out in “clean” supplements.
+You just have to keep an eye out for “clean” supplements.
 This means they do not have additional dyes, sweeteners or other chemicals you don’t really need.

 Branched Chain Amino Acids or BCAAs are essential to any diet program and healthy lifestyle that you choose.
 Apart from having real medical benefits used in treating various illnesses, it also provides you the edge that you need.
 At least, when it comes to building a better version of yourself.
 Through proper monitoring of the food that you eat as well as an active lifestyle, these amino acids can prove to be a great supplement to complement the new you.